-The idea of making Thrihnukagigur volcano accessible to the public was first formally presented in 2004 by Árni B. Stefánsson (pictured on the right), a veteran cave expeditioner, doctor and – from that moment – entrepreneur.
+The idea of making Thrihnukagigur volcano accessible to the public was first formally presented in 2004 by Árni B. Stefánsson, a veteran cave expeditioner, doctor and – from that moment – entrepreneur.
 Up until that time, very few people actually knew that a phenomenon like this (a volcano with an open entrance) existed in Iceland – let alone only a 30 minute drive from the capital!

 To make a long story short, the idea of public access to Thrihnukagigur was well received – so well, in fact, that a nonprofit firm, Thrihnukar ehf., was established in 2005, supported by various parties from the public and private sectors.
 The main purpose of the company is to plan, carry out, and eventually evaluate, the best ways to make the volcano accessible, while upholding a strict benchmark in terms of environmental protection and sustainability.

 As of today, there are plans to build a ground tunnel from the surface that will lead into the magma chamber.
 From the tunnel, visitors will walk to a viewing platform inside the crater, from where the enormous size of the chamber can be enjoyed.
 An environmental impact assessment is currently being conducted and all licence applications are being processed.

-If all goes according to plan, construction could start as early as 2014.
-The Thrihnukagigur volcano could then potentially be open to the public through a ground tunnel by the end of 2015, making it one of the most unique tourist attractions in the world.
+If all goes according to plan, Thrihnukagigur volcano could then potentially be open to the public through a ground tunnel, making it one of the most unique tourist attractions in the world.

 In order to discover more, it was decided to offer a tour for the general public.
 The operation started in June 2012 and continued through August.
 In short, the tour turned out to be a great success and Thrihnukagigur volcano is now recognised as a tourist attraction in Iceland.
-Hence, it was decided to offer the tour again in the summer of 2013 and 2014 and, at the same time, continue with the ongoing environmental, geological and marketing research on the volcano.
+Hence, it was decided to offer the tour again in the summer of 2013, 2014 and now in 2015, at the same time, continue with the ongoing environmental, geological and marketing research on the volcano.